-Driven by my lifelong passion for the guitar, I have been trying for years to understand how and in what way the sensitivity towards a certain aesthetic genre – in my case the flamenco toque – corresponds to the identification and definition of personal musical identity.
-In this titanic fight with flamenco, of which, of course, I am not an interpreter but a devoted lover and apprentice, every minute on the guitar gives me insights and riches that I will check and write down in a writing project.
-A book that will soon see the light, and that I will have the pleasure of offering to anyone, embracing a guitar in the belief of perfecting their knowledge, or worse, having fun, you find yourself as involved in an authentic “tragedy in first person”.
+Driven by my lifelong passion for the guitar, I have tried for years to understand how and in what way the sensitivity towards a certain aesthetic genre corresponds to the identification and definition of personal musical identity.
+In this titanic fight with flamenco, every minute on the guitar gives me insights and riches that I will check and write down in a writing project.

 Among the many fruits of the meeting with the biographical story of Vivienne Haigh-Wood, the occasion for a reflection on the psychic identity, investigated in the second-sight pregnancy, existential opportunity, perceptive port, would also have been born; music here has nothing to do with the matter; rather, there is a tangle of sacrifice and artistic inspiration, love and disease, dualism and individualism, lunacy and mystery that always live in every proper relationship.